snowdriftcoop/snowdrift/TEXTEDITORS.md

         git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs fast-tags

-    For edification, that command is a pipeline that prints all files in the repository, filters just the Haskelly[^1] ones, and passes them to fast-tags for processing.
+    For edification, that command is a pipeline that prints all files in the repository, filters just the Haskelly ones, and passes them to fast-tags for processing.

     I (Bryan) have created an alias for that command in my ~/.bashrc so I can run it easily.

         alias git-fast-tags="git ls-tree -r HEAD --name-only | grep -E '*.hs' | xargs fast-tags"

+    (Technically, there are other types of Haskelly files, such as \*.hsc and \*.lhs, but we don't have them in Snowdrift.)

 * You may want to put that big command into .git/hooks/post-checkout so it reruns every time you check out a new branch.
 Don't forget to make